Interpretable Deep Learning Methods for Multiview Learning: Simulation Experiments

-Taken together, the classification and variable selection accuracy from both the linear and nonlinear simulations, and when we use or do not use prior information, suggest that the proposed methods are capable of ranking signal variables as high and ignoring noise variables.
-The proposed methods are also capable of producing competitive or better classification performance, even in situations where the sample size is less than the number of variables.
+In summary, the classification and variable selection accuracy from both the linear and nonlinear simulations, and when we use or do not use prior information, suggest that the proposed methods are capable of ranking signal variables as high and ignoring noise variables.
+The proposed methods are also capable of producing competitive or better classification performance among all settings. {In particular, we notice that random forest can achieve comparable classification and variable selection accuracies with our iDeepViewLearn when the number of training samples is relatively large, but the feature selection performance of random forest is usually suboptimal in situations where the sample size is less than the number of variables, as shown in~\cref{tab:nonLinear,tab: nonLinearGraph}.
+These findings are encouraging to us since in a typical setting of high-dimensional and biomedical problems, the sample size is smaller than the number of variables. }